Eastern U.S. swelters with heat wave, power outages

 St. Louis reported three heat-related deaths over the weekend.
 All were elderly and had air conditioners not in use.

-AccuWeather, a weather forecaster, said the "super derecho" storm that caused the widespread damage had raced 700 miles from northern Indiana to the Atlantic coast in 12 hours.
+AccuWeather, a weather forecaster, said the "super derecho" storm that caused the widespread damage had raced 700 miles (1,260 km) from northern Indiana to the Atlantic coast in 12 hours.

 A derecho - Spanish for "straight" - is a long-lasting wind storm that accompanies fast-moving thunderstorms or showers, AccuWeather said.
 The most powerful derechos are called "super derechos," described by AccuWeather as a "land hurricane."